alttch/eva3/doc/corescript.rst

 Triggered when MQTT message is received and its topic matches subscribed.

-To let core scripts react to MQTT events, they must be subscribed to MQTT topics, either with SYS API method *subscribe_corescript_mqtt* or with "eva
+To let core scripts react to MQTT events, they must be subscribed to MQTT topics, either with SYS API method *subscribe_corescripts_mqtt* or with "eva
 <controller> corescript mqtt-subscribe <topic>" console command ("+" and "#"
 MQTT masks are supported).